jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet, no matter which we choose, Main Street wasn't happy with the results.

 That's because there is something fundamentally wrong with North American society.
 For decades we've been working to keep the Industrial Age alive.
 It's finally time we step up, as our ancestors did so many times before, and rethink our way of life.
 The hardest part isn't about explaining our problems or coming up with solutions.
-It involves the realization that ordinary Canadians and Americans people should be happy with our jobs, government, and life.
+It involves the realization that you, me, and all ordinary Canadians and Americans people should be happy with our jobs, government, and life.

 It's our right to enjoy happy lives.

 Because individual happiness is the ultimate sign of a healthy society.
 Interesting to note, our ancestors were often happier then we are.
 Even though they were hard-up in comparison.
 Our grandparents or great-grandparents weren't "simpler."
 Nor did they have lower standards.
 They were content because they saw their society improve every year.

 In contrast, North American culture is going backward.
 The trends that make us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
-A significant reason is that as employees and customers of big bureaucracies and corporations, we're powerless to demand better.
+A significant reason is that as employees and consumers of big bureaucracies and corporations, we're powerless to demand better.

 But the more significant cause for our society's decline is our belief in Left and Right political ideologies.

 We keep alternating which "side" controls our governments.
-But nothing changes with either because the truth is we give Conservative and Progressive doctrines far too much credit.
+But nothing changes with either because the truth is the middle-class gives Conservative and Progressive doctrines far too much credit.
 Regular people on Main Street following one (or hating another) is never going to solve our problems.

 When I began writing this book in September 2019, I wanted to (somehow) convince the North American middle-class to stop putting so much faith in Left and Right writers, commentators, and thinkers.
-Not only do these partisans avoid living on Main Street and thus never feel the pain of our everyday problems.
-But, both ideologies were invented during the Industrial Age, before humanity even had electricity.
-Left/Right ideas and platforms are simply too old and outdated to give us happiness in modern civilization.
+Not only do these pundits avoid living on Main Street and thus never feel the pain of our everyday problems.
+But, their beloved ideologies were invented during the Industrial Age, before humanity even had electricity.
+The simple truth is, Left and Right are simply too outdated to give us happiness in modern civilization.

 It's okay to change our ideologies.
 Most people don't realize that.
 But we're free to pick and choose whichever one we want.
 Be it democratic socialism, hereditary monarchy, or Left/Right, there's nothing special about any political doctrine.
 Each was created by a human being to help society prosper.

-So, if you're not happy with your life, you're _supposed_ to change the philosophy that rules your nation.
+So, if ordinary people are not happy with their life, we're _supposed_ to change the philosophy that rules our nation.

-And now you should.
+And now we should.
 Because this one virus is highlighting just how shaky our foundations really are.

 There have been hundreds of pandemics throughout history—and yet today, we were caught with our pants down.
 Why?
 Why was President Trump impeached?
 What was the reason?
-Even if you agreed with the trial in November, was that really what our government and political energy should have been completely obsessed with only a few months ago?
+Even if you agreed with the trial in November, was that trial really what our government and political energy should have been completely obsessed with only a few months ago?

-Both partisan "sides" are the faces of the exact same extremism coin.
+Both partisan "sides" are the faces of the exact same coin.
 When President Obama tried to overhaul the healthcare system, was any pundit or strategist talking about pandemic plans?
 We have fire drills throughout our society; why don't we have pandemic plans?

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PolishedSaneBooby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>